What are the side effects of stopping birth control?

 - Desire to get pregnant

 You can usually stop using your contraception at any time.
-If you use birth control pills and are in the middle of a pack, while it may be a good idea to simply finish the pack and then stop taking them, you can also stop without finishing the pack.
+If you use birth control pills and are in the middle of a pack, you can finish the pack and then stop taking them or stop taking them without finishing the pack.
 What’s most important is that you consult with your primary care provider or OBGYN prior to stopping to see what they recommend.

 If you would like to stop other types of contraceptive methods (such as an IUD or other implant), it’s important to visit a doctor to assist you with removing them.